robfatland/zero2x/baboons_dynamoDB/README.md

 procedure can be done from a laptop with Python and particularly `boto3` installed.
 In short

 - configure and clean up a tabular .csv file
+  - you may keep this local
+  - you may stage it to S3 (and record the URL; the file must be public)
 - configure a credentials file
+- set up a DynamoDB RDS
+  - This includes a blank table
+  - Configure the read and write speeds to minimize cost
-- load the file to DynamoDB
+- load the file to the DynamoDB table using `dynamo_upload.py` as provided here
 - create a lambda function supporting the API
+  - ensure that it references the `baboons` table in this accounts DynamoDB
-- associate an API Gateway (AWS service)
+- associate an API Gateway (AWS service) from the AWS console, preferred method
+  - cli also feasible
 - test

 ## Usage